megaoptim/megaoptim-wp/readme.txt

 = 1.4.1 =

 - Added notice to suggest to the user to switch to list mode in the Media Library screen
+- Updated usage message for wp megaoptim restore command to match the command
-- Refactor ajax security checks and added some more security hardening
+- Refactored ajax security checks and added some more security hardening (thanks to pluginvulnerabilities)
+- Improved welcome screen

 = 1.4.0 =
 - Added WP CLI command for optimizing images eg. `wp megaoptim optimize <ID> [--force] [--level=<option>]`